• Skip to primary navigation

 Unfortunately these machines are not found everywhere, are expensive, and can take 4 hours to run the full cleaning cycle.

-Also, they may not fix a turbocharger VNT assembly that is heavily coked, and hence completely jammed.
-This point is especially valid when the carbon build-up has been so fierce and pressured, as to create small ‘pitting’ damage to the vane surfaces.
+Also, they may not fix a turbocharger VNT assembly that is heavily ‘coked’ or carbonized, and hence completely jammed.

-In such cases, it is best to remove the turbo, clean the manifold, and check and remediate the issue creating the excess carbon.
+In such cases, it is best to remove the turbo and clean the manifold and EGR Valve, and check flow through the DPF.

-Then replace the turbocharger, as rebuilding a turbocharger and vane assembly will cost more than one of our new Aftermarket Turbochargers.
+Rebuilding the turbocharger and vane assembly is an option, but will cost more than one of our new Aftermarket Turbochargers.

-You will also benefit from our exclusive 2 year warranty on our new Turbochargers, as opposed to the 3 or 6 months usually given on rebuilt turbos.
+With a new Turbocharger, you will also benefit from our exclusive 3 Year Warranty, as opposed to the 3 or 6 months usually given on rebuilt turbos.

-If the fault is not due to the above issues, check the stepper motor wiring harness for broken or shorting wires.
+If the fault is not due to the above issues, check the stepper motor actuator wiring harness and plugs for broken or shorting circuits.

 P0046: OBD-II generic code.